poojajayanna/myRetail/README.md

 - Currently External Redsky API https://redsky.target.com/v3/pdp/tcin/13860428?key=candidate is throwing 410-GONE Exception.
 - Once new URL provided update the application.properties.
 - It will work fine if there is no contract changes for Redsky API.
-- Please uncomment RedskyServiceIntegrationTest once URL is working.
+- Please uncomment RedskyServiceIntegrationTest and MyRetailServiceIntegrationTest once URL is working.